 Registering with a GP

-You are entitled to treatment from a GP at the surgery where you are registered.
-When you contact your GP surgery, you must be given access to a GP, nurse or other health professional within 48 hours if that is what you need.
-If this doesn’t happen you can make a complaint.
-You have no automatic right, however, to see your own GP.
+You’re entitled to treatment from a GP at the surgery where you’re registered.
+When you contact your GP surgery, they must give you access to a GP, nurse or other health professional within 48 hours if that’s what you need.
+If they don’t, you can make a complaint.
+But you don’t have an automatic right to see your own GP.

-A GP must provide any treatment which is immediately necessary in an emergency, even if you are not registered with them.
+A GP must provide any necessary treatment in an emergency, even if you're not registered with them.